-Photos Of Mike Pence At The Opening Ceremony Will Have You Looking At Who’s Behind Him
+Mike Pence Is At The Opening Ceremony, But Look At Who’s Behind Him In These Pics

 Numerous world leaders arrived in PyeongChang, South Korea for the opening ceremonies and sporting events of the Winter Games, and among them was Vice President Mike Pence.
 But despite his professed excitement about the games and the party atmosphere of the games' official kickoff, early photos of Pence at the Olympics opening ceremony show him looking pretty reserved.
 But viewers might not be watching him anyway, with Kim Yo Jong, the little sister of North Korean leader Kim Jong Un, right behind him.

 Kim Yo Jong's presence at the Olympics marks the first time ever that any member of the Kim family has stepped foot in South Korea.
 So her attendance was going to be a really big deal in any event.
 But the fact that Kim Yo Jong is seated so close to Pence will almost certainly spark much speculation about the potential warming of relations between the United States and North Korea.
 Alternatively, Kim Yo Jong's proximity to Pence could cause further strain to an already tense diplomatic relationship.

 Kim Yo Jong is considered Kim Jong Un's closest living family member.
 That in part explains why South Korean media have taken to calling her the Ivanka Trump of North Korea — she reportedly holds some special sway over her older brother, much the way some believe Ivanka Trump has the ability to her influence her father when no one else can.

 Since their father passed away in 2011 and Kim Jong Un took over control of North Korea, Kim Yo Jong has been the rare family member to regularly appear with him at official government events.